uranuz/ivy/def_spec.md

 	#);

 For this stage of development followed definition directives are subject to implement (their name still can change):
-1. def.kv - definition of block of key-value attributes.
-Basic syntax consists of directive name and list of attribute definitions: def.kv <attr definition>...
+1. var - definition of block of key-value attributes.
+Basic syntax consists of directive name and list of attribute definitions: var <attr definition>...
 	Each attribute definition can follow one of the following forms.
 	<attr name>
 	<attr name> : <default value>